 The Top 10 Salesforce Updates: Winter 2020

-Is it time to think of winter again already?
-Okay, maybe not in Australia, but if there’s one thing you should be looking for on the horizon, it’s Salesforce’s Winter 2020 release.
+Is it time to think of winter already?
+Okay, maybe not yet, but if there’s one thing you should be looking for on the horizon, it’s Salesforce’s Winter 2020 release.
 Check out the release notes and read on for the top 10 most anticipated updates for Bullhorn for Salesforce users in this release.

 Lightning, Camera, Action

 The Lightning experience was switched on in Sandbox accounts at the beginning of September and will be activated for all standard user types with the Winter 2020 release for all organisations.
 To find out the exact date for your company, check out the Trust website.

 If you were one of the users on Lightning who had to switch over to the Classic view to access the recycle bin—rejoice!
 You can now access the contents of your recycle bin without switching over, saving time and unnecessary work.

 While Salesforce analytics doesn’t allow you to do everything Excel would, there are some updates in this release that move it closer.
 Check out the number formatting, grand total and subtotal displays and the ability to count unique values.